vakkomkamal/aws_k8s_in_one_script/README.md

 5. #You will be able to do kubectl through the system which you have run the script.

-a. #This will work only from a linux machine, if you are using windows, then please install virtualbox and install a Ubuntu linux VM in it.
+1. #This will work only from a linux machine, if you are using windows, then please install virtualbox and install a Ubuntu linux VM in it.
-b. #Please also make sure that the docker engine is installed in your linux local machine
+2. #Please also make sure that the docker engine is installed in your linux local machine
-c. #Run "solution_start.sh" using the command "bash solution_start.sh"
+3. #Run "solution_start.sh" using the command "bash solution_start.sh"
-d. #You can do this with a aws free tier account, login and go to IAM and create a user with "AdministerAccess" privilege and obtain AWS Access Key ID and AWS Secret Access Key
+4. #You can do this with a aws free tier account, login and go to IAM and create a user with "AdministerAccess" privilege and obtain AWS Access Key ID and AWS Secret Access Key
-e. #you need to copy paste registryID upon docker registry creation.
+5. #you need to copy paste registryID upon docker registry creation.
 Will prompt for registryID< just need to copy from above line, no need to go to console.